 It all starts with the soil

-Soil health is the key to your farm's profit and production.
-It underpins the fertility and crop production of a farming enterprise, providing the cotton plant with water, oxygen, nutrients and support.
+Soil health is key to your farm's profit and production.
+It underpins the fertility and crop production of a farming enterprise, providing the cotton plant with support and access to water, oxygen and nutrients.

-An understanding how modern farming practices impact on the physical and chemical properties of the soil is critical in making optimal soil management decisions.
+An understanding how modern farming practices impact on the physical, chemical and biological properties of the soil is critical in making optimal soil management decisions.

 What do you need to know?